 VFS Investors Have Opportunity to Lead VinFast Auto Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., May 16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VinFast Auto Ltd. ("VinFast" or the "Company") (NASDAQ: VFS).
+LOS ANGELES, May 21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VinFast Auto Ltd. ("VinFast" or the "Company") (NASDAQ: VFS).

 Class Period: August 15, 20223 – January 17, 2024